TuringLang/AbstractPPL.jl/README.md

 ### What is going to change?

   - For the end user of Turing.jl: nothing.
 You usually don’t use `VarInfo`, or the raw evaluator interface, anyways.
 (Although if the newer data structures are more user-friendly, they might occur in more places in the future?)
   - For people having a look into code using `VarInfo`, or starting to hack on Turing.jl/DPPL.jl: a huge reduction in cognitive complexity.  `VarInfo` implementations should be readable on their own, and the implemented functions layed out somewhere.
 Its usages should look like for any other nice, normal data structure.
   - For core DPPL.jl implementors: same as the previous, plus: a standard against which to improve and test `VarInfo`, and a clearly defined design space for new data structures.
   - For AbstractPPL.jl clients/PPL implementors: an interface to program against (as with the rest of APPL), and an existing set of well-specified, flexible trace data types with different characteristics.

 And in terms of implementation work in DPPL.jl: once the interface is fixed (or even during fixing it), varinfo.jl will undergo a heavy refactoring – which should make it _simpler_!
 (No three different getter functions with slightly different semantics, etc…).

 ## Property interface

 The basic idea is for all `VarInfo`s to behave like ordered dictionaries with `VarName` keys – all common operations should just work.
 There are two things that make them more special, though:

  1. “Fancy indexing”: since `VarName`s are structured themselves, the `VarInfo` should be have a bit like a trie, in the sense that all prefixes of stored keys should be retrievable.
 Also, subsumption of `VarName`s should be respected (see end of this document):

     ```julia
-    vi[@varname(x.a)] = [1,2,3]
+    vi[@varname(x.a)] = [1, 2, 3]
-    vi[@varname(x.b)] = [4,5,6]
+    vi[@varname(x.b)] = [4, 5, 6]
     vi[@varname(x.a[2])] == 2
-    vi[@varname(x)] == (; a = [1,2,3], b = [4,5,6])
+    vi[@varname(x)] == (; a=[1, 2, 3], b=[4, 5, 6])
     ```

     Generalizations that go beyond simple cases (those that you can imagine by storing individual `setfield!`s in a tree) need not be implemented in the beginning; e.g.,

     ```julia
     vi[@varname(x[1])] = 1
     vi[@varname(x[2])] = 2
     keys(vi) == [x[1], x[2]]

-    vi[@varname(x)] = [1,2]
+    vi[@varname(x)] = [1, 2]
     keys(vi) == [x]
     ```

  2. (_This has to be discussed further._)  Information other than the sampled values, such as flags, metadata, pointwise likelihoods, etc., can in principle be stored in multiple of these “`VarInfo` dicts” with parallel structure.
 For efficiency, it is thinkable to devise a design such that multiple fields can be stored under the same indexing structure.

     ```julia
     vi[@varname(x[1])] == 1
     vi[@varname(x[1])].meta["bla"] == false